r4j0x00/pybuster/README.md

 # pybuster
-A powerful web directory fuzzer in python
+pybuster is a powerful multithreaded web directory fuzzer written in python